 In my case, I was only 41 when making this decision.
 I have substantial taxable investments to bridge the gap to traditional retirement age.

 I also expect to have some ongoing income in early retirement.
 In addition, I anticipate having some years with very low income, allowing me to utilize Roth IRA conversions, providing access to a portion of this money prior to traditional retirement age.

 These factors made the age related benefit of the 401(k) of minimal importance in my decision.
 However, this can be a substantial reason to not roll over a 401(k) for some people.

 Another option that may make sense for some people is rolling over a portion of your 401(k).
 You can bridge the gap to age 59 ½ with the portion kept in the 401(k).
 The remainder may be rolled over to improve investment options or lower investment fees.

 Another distinct advantage of not rolling over a 401(k) account to an IRA is superior protection of your assets from lawsuits.
 401(k) plans (as well as deferred compensation plans and profit sharing plans) are ERISA qualified retirement plans.

-Traditional IRA, Roth IRA, and some work sponsored plans including including some SIMPLE IRA and 403(b) accounts are non-ERISA qualified retirement plans.
+Traditional IRA, Roth IRA, and some work sponsored plans, including some SIMPLE IRA and 403(b) accounts are non-ERISA qualified retirement plans.
 Non-ERISA qualified plans are protected by state laws which vary widely.

-There are some asset protection benefits to staying in a work sponsored retirement plan, particularly if it is an ERISA qualified plan.
+The take home message is there are some asset protection benefits to staying in a work sponsored retirement plan, particularly if it is an ERISA qualified plan.
 They are beyond my scope of expertise.
 If asset protection from lawsuits or bankruptcy is a significant concern, then you should consult with a qualified attorney to get more detail on these topics as they apply to your personal situation.
-I am not an attorney and don’t want to play one on the internet.

 Financial Aid For Your Student